 Oxygen.
 Anytime.
 Anywhere.

-View all Inogen One Systems10 Tips for Oxygen Safety in the Home
+10 Tips for Oxygen Safety in the Home

 Home oxygen safety is one of the most important aspects of oxygen therapy, whether you choose an oxygen concentrator, oxygen cylinders or a liquid oxygen system as your oxygen supply source.
-Although oxygen is a safe, non-flammable gas, it does support combustion, meaning things burn more readily and ignite easier in its presence.
-As such, […]
+Although oxygen is a safe, non-flammable gas, it does support combustion,[1] meaning things burn more readily and ignite easier in its presence.[2]
+As such, you […]

 View Article5 Steps to Qualifying for Home Oxygen Therapy